Saltcoats Victoria F.C.: Campbell Park

 Campbell Park is now owned by North Ayrshire Council.
-The Grandstand was destroyed by a severe storm in the early 1970s.
+The grandstand was destroyed by a severe storm in the early 1970s.
 The changing rooms were maintained for some years after, but now the club relies on pre-fabricated facilities.
-After these facilities were deemed unsuitable, the club were forced to groundshare with local rivals Ardeer Thistle for three years before returning in 2011 with new 'vandal proof' facilities being installed.
+After these facilities were deemed unsuitable, the club was forced to groundshare with local rivals Ardeer Thistle for three years before returning in 2011 with new 'vandal-proof' facilities being installed.